All you need to know about NBC's Peacock streaming service

 Themed channels on Peacock

-The biggest difference between Peacock and its competitors may be that NBC's platform offers "channels" of TV.
+One of the biggest difference between Peacock and its competitors may be that NBC's platform offers "channels" of TV.
 These channels aren't direct live streams but function as curated, themed feeds featuring shorter programming or full episodes of shows that have previously aired on television.

-An example would be the Today All Day channel, a digital extension of NBC's daily morning show and combines show clips with Peacock-exclusive segments featuring the Today hosts.
-Subscribers will also see curated channels centered on The Office, SNL, and Keeping Up With the Kardashians, among other series.
+An example would be the Today All Day channel, which serves as a digital extension of the NBC's hit morning show, or the Dateline 24/7 channels, which airs previous episodes from all 30 seasons.
+Subscribers will also see curated channels centered on WWE, Below Deck, and The Tonight Show Starring Jimmy Fallon, among other series.

 Account limits, profiles and parental controls

 In addition to being compatible with various streaming devices, Peacock allows subscribers to stream content on up to three different devices.
-Peacock also allows each account to host up to six separate profiles, so that individuals within a household can cater their profile to their streaming preferences.
+Peacock also allows each account to host up to six separate profiles, so that individuals with access to the same account can create their own profiles and save their streaming preferences.

 Peacock subscribers have the ability to limit the TV shows and movies that children may access by setting parental controls.
 Just navigate to the Settings section and turn the Parental Controls feature to "ON."
 You'll then be asked to create a PIN, which will be required before content at or above the age-related rating you have selected can be viewed.